Identification- and many moment-robust inference via invariant moment conditions: Empirical application: the effect of bank bias on stability

 \section{Empirical application: the effect of bank bias on stability}

 We revisit the study by \citet{langfield2016bank} on the effect of the relative concentration of finance in the banking sector in Europe on financial stability.
 The effects of this concentration, also called ``bank bias", are ambiguous: some argue that a larger banking sector increases systemic risk, whereas others argue that larger banking mitigates systemic risk \citep[see the discussion in][]{langfield2016bank}.
-To study the question empirically, \citet{langfield2016bank} construct a panel with 3909 observations on 467 banks in 20 countries observed over maximally 12 years.
+To study the question empirically, \citet{langfield2016bank} construct a panel with 3981 observations on 467 banks in 20 countries observed over maximally 12 years.

 The outcome variable is the bank-specific systemic risk intensity defined as the bank's SRIKS, a measure of systemic risk provided by the New York University's \href{https://vlab.stern.nyu.edu/}{Volatility Laboratory}, over the bank's total assets.
-The variable of interest is the country-specific bank-market ratio, defined as the amount of bank assets over the stock and private bond market capitalization. \citet{langfield2016bank} estimate the effect of the bank-market ratio on the bank systemic risk intensity controlling for bank and time fixed effects, three control variables (bank size, size relative to GDP, leverage), a crisis indicator and an interaction term between this indicator and the bank-market ratio.
+The variable of interest is the country-specific bank-market ratio, defined as the amount of bank assets over the stock and private bond market capitalization. \citet{langfield2016bank} estimate the effect of the bank-market ratio on the bank systemic risk intensity controlling for bank and time fixed effects, a crisis indicator and an interaction term between this indicator and the bank-market ratio.

 Since a negative systemic risk intensity does not contribute to systemic risk, the outcome variable is censored at zero. \citet{langfield2016bank} therefore use \citeauthor{honore1992trimmed}'s (\citeyear{honore1992trimmed}) panel tobit specification in their Table 2.
 As shown in Section \ref{ssec:MC Honore}, the panel tobit uses many symmetric moment conditions to estimate the effect of interest.
 In this section we use the same moment conditions in identification robust tests.
-We slightly simplify the model by omitting the crisis dummy and interaction term.
-We then have,
+We the model,

-where $y_{it}$ is the censored systemic risk intensity of bank $i$ in year $t$, $\alpha_i$ and $\nu_{t}$ are bank and year fixed effects, $x_{it}$ is the bank-market ratio of the country that bank $i$ is in at time $t$, $\bs w_{it}$ are the three control variables and $\varepsilon_{it}$ is an error term that is exchangeable over time.
+where $y_{it}$ is the censored systemic risk intensity of bank $i$ in year $t$, $\alpha_i$ and $\nu_{t}$ are bank and year fixed effects, $x_{it}$ is the bank-market ratio of the country that bank $i$ is in at time $t$, $d_{it}$ is a crisis indicator, and $\varepsilon_{it}$ is an error term that is conditionally exchangeable over time.